API

 addGlobalStyle

-Create a global stylesheet under an identifier so it is only added once.
+Create a global stylesheet under an identifier so it is only added to the DOM once.
 If a style with the same id is requested again, it will not be added.

 trimCss